 Are you curious about modified whole life insurance?

-We’ll explain how these plans work, show you actual prices and help you understand if you even need a modified plan.
+We’ll explain how these plans work, show you actual prices, and help you understand if this type of policy is right for you.

 Article Quick Navigation Links

 - A Modified Plan Probably Isn’t Your Best Option

 - No Waiting Period Coverage

 Modified whole life insurance is a policy where there is a waiting period during the first 2-3 years.
 During the waiting period, the insurance company will only refund all your premium payments plus interest for any non-accidental death.